Vilksar/GeneticAlgNetControl/README.md

 ## Usage

-Some options (such as CLI) require adding several arguments when launching the application.
-The easiest way to achieve this would be to launch the application from the OS' terminal (either CMD or Powershell for Windows, or Terminal for MacOS and Linux).
-In order to find out more about the usage and possible parameters to be used, you can launch the application with the `--Mode` argument set to `Help`, for example:
+Some options (such as CLI) require adding several command-line arguments when launching the application.
+This can be achieved by launching the application from your operating system's terminal or console.
+In order to find out more about the usage and possible arguments which can be used, you can launch the application with the `--Mode` argument set to `Help`, for example:

 ```
 --Mode "Help"